animate1978/MB-Lab/docs/finalize.rst

 Finalize
 ========

-In order to be modified with the tools during the creation phase, a model created with MB-Lab has some special requirements:
+In order to be modified with MB-Lab tools during the creation phase, a model created with MB-Lab has some special requirements:

 * It's name must be recognizable
 * It can't include shape keys